mrbluesky125/saildav/README.md

 SailDAV for Sailfish OS
 ===========================

-SailfishOS port of the MeeDAV app from the good old N9.
+SailfishOS port of my MeeDAV (https://github.com/harmattan/meedav) app from the good old N9 - RIP.

 ## License

-Copyright (C) 2015 Timo Zimmermann

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by